LaurenceMolloy/RepoDash/README.md

 given time period of your choosing?</p>

 <p>RepoDash can do this for any project on Github.
 It uses the Github API to collect repository
-data and generate a data visualisation of a range of historic monthly metrics of the project issues list over a user-specified period of time, including:</p>
+data and generate a data visualisation of a range of historic metrics of the project issues list over a user-specified period of time.
+For each calendar month in the time period of interest, it displays the following metrics:</p>

 <p>
 <ul>
-<li>How many new issues were created?</li>
+<li>The number of new issues created</li>
-<li>How many existing issues were resolved?</li>
+<li>The number of existing issues resolved</li>
-<li>For all issue activity in a month, what was the percentage split between opened / closed?</li>
+<li>The percentage split between opened / closed issues</li>
-<li>What was the rate of growth/reduction of the issues list?</li>
+<li>The total number of open issues in the issues list (month start & month end)</li>
-<li>How long, on average have open issues been in the isssues list?</li>
+<li>The change in total number of open issues over the month</li>
-<li>What was the spread of issue ages in the issues list?</li>
+<li>The average age and age spread of open issues been in the isssues list</li>
 </ul>
 </p>